humanmade/altis-seo/docs/google-site-verification.md

 # Google Site Verification

 To use the [Google Search Console](https://search.google.com/search-console/about) for your site, you need to verify your site with Google.

 Altis includes built-in support for verifying your sites via the "HTML tag" method.

-You can also use the "Domain" method (DNS) if you want to verify your site and all subdomains.
+Note that this process needs to be completed for each subdomain site if you have [multiple sites](docs://guides/multiple-sites.md).

+If you have many sites, you may want to use the "Domain" (DNS) verification instead.

 ## Verifying via HTML tags